sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Produce standard change management criteria</td>
     <td>
-    Produce a standard change management criteria that all Pipelines must comply with, at minimum, before they can automatically promote code in the pre-production and production environments.
-E.g.<br>
+    Produce a standard change management criteria that all Pipelines must comply with, at minimum, before they can automatically promote code in the pre-production and production environments. e.g.<br>
-<li>Based by IT Product (i.e. GUI, APIs, Automated Decision Making)</li>
+<li>Based by IT Product (i.e., GUI, APIs, Automated Decision Making)</li>
 <li>Major vs Minor releases and level of approvals needed</li>
 <li>Approval checkpoints for seeking automated release</li>
     </td>